Skip to main content

 “Parent” means either or both parents of a student, any guardian of a student, or any person in a parental relationship to a student.

-“Parent” encompasses any person who is eligible to claim the person seeking classification as a dependent for the last five federal income tax years.
+“Parent” encompasses any person who is eligible to claim the person seeking classification as a dependent for the last three federal income tax years.
 According to Fla Stat 1009.21

 Legal Guardian